mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

     ![](assets/sms-content.png)

-1. Use the Expression editor to define content and add dynamic content.
-You can use any attribute, such as the profile name or city.
-Learn more about [personalization](../personalization/personalize.md) and [dynamic content](../personalization/get-started-dynamic-content.md) in the Expression editor.
+1. Use the Expression editor to define content, add personalization and dynamic content.
+You can use any attribute, such as the profile name or city for example.
+You can also define conditional rules.
+Browse to the following pages to learn more about [personalization](../personalization/personalize.md) and [dynamic content](../personalization/get-started-dynamic-content.md) in the Expression editor.

-1. After defining your content, you can add your track URLs to your message.
+1. After defining your content, you can add tracked URLs to your message.
 To do this, access the **[!UICONTROL Helper functions]** menu and select **[!UICONTROL Helpers]**.

     Note that in order to use the URL shortening function, you must first configure a subdomain which will be then linked to your surface.
 [Learn more](sms-subdomains.md)